2023-2024-ECOM-INFO5-G2/sandbox/README.md

 ### Packaging as jar

-To build the final jar and optimize the blog application for production, run:
+To build the final jar and optimize the polytech-ecom-g2 application for production, run:

 ```
-./mvnw -Pprod clean verify
+./gradlew -Pprod clean bootJar
 ```

 This will concatenate and minify the client CSS and JavaScript files.
 It will also modify `index.html` so it references these new files.
 To ensure everything worked, run:

 ```
-java -jar target/*.jar
+java -jar build/libs/*.jar
 ```

 Then navigate to [http://localhost:8080](http://localhost:8080) in your browser.